 As part of the design development, discussions were held with LUL with respect to the size and function of the fan serving their ventilation shaft and how heating and cooling solutions can be integrated, resulting in further environmental savings.
 These discussions resulted in them upgrading the fan’s capacity and enabling it to be reversed, opening up the potential for the district heating scheme to supply cooler air during warmer weather.

-All district heating works are now complete and work on Energy Centre 2 is well under way, completion is currently expected late 2019.
+All district heating works are now complete and work on Energy Centre 2 is well under way.
 The main heat generation equipment is containerised and vertically stacked within the Energy Centre structure which is clad in a striking, perforated anodised aluminium façade.

 Reports from the Committee on Climate Change (CCC), published February 2019, called for new homes to be banned from connecting to the gas grid.
 Whilst these proposed changes will undoubtedly have a positive effect on carbon emissions with over 80% of the building stock that will exist in 2050 being built already, a significant challenge will be to de-carbonise existing properties.